Registered Participant Information

 All participants must bring their own bedding (sleeping bag, pillow)

-Towels and personal toiletries (soap, shampoo, tooth paste, etc.)
+Towels and personal toiletries (soap, shampoo, tooth paste, etc.) - try to be as fragrance-free as possible.

 Rain gear & boots (even in the summer in New England, rain is common)